The distribution of Weierstrass points on a tropical curve: Abstract tropical curves

 We let $UT_x\Gamma$ denote the unit tangent fan of $\Gamma$ at $x$, which is the set of ``directions going away from $x$'' on $\Gamma$.
 For $v \in UT_x\Gamma$, the symbol $\epsilon v$ for sufficiently small $\epsilon \geq 0$ means the point in $\Gamma$ that is distance $\epsilon$ away from $x$ in the direction $v$.
 For $v\in UT_x\Gamma$ and a function $f: \Gamma \to \RR$ we let

 denote the slope of $f$ while travelling away from $x$ in the direction $v$ (if it exists).

 Given $f \in \PL_\ZZ(\Gamma)$, we define the {\em principal divisor} $\Divisor(f) \in \Div^0(\Gamma)$ by

 In words, the coefficient in $\Divisor(f)$ of a point $x$ is equal to the sum of the outgoing slopes of $f$ at $x$.
-This divisor is supported on the finite set of points at which $f$ is not linear, sometimes called the ``break locus'' of $f$.
+On a given segment, this divisor is supported on the finite set of points at which $f$ is not linear, sometimes called the ``break locus'' of $f$.
 If $\Divisor(f) = D - E$ where $D, E$ are effective divisors with disjoint support, then we call $D = \zeros(f)$ the {\em divisor of zeros of $f$} and $E = \poles(f)$ the {\em divisor of poles} of $f$.

 We say two divisors $D, E$ are {\em linearly equivalent}, denoted $D\sim E$, if there exists a piecewise $\ZZ$-linear function $f$ such that

 Note that linearly equivalent divisors must have the same degree.
 We let $[D]$ denote the linear equivalence class of divisor $D$, i.e.